sorin-costea/mytumble/README.md

 # mytumble
-Jumblr and vert.x and Spring Boot and... = Tumblr client webapp
+Jumblr and vert.x and Spring Boot and Angular... = Tumblr client webapp